Gradual Rollout

 -H "Content-Type: application/json" \

-5% of users will see the new checkout flow.
-The other 95% see the old one.
+5% of users will see the new feature.
+The other 95% see the existing behaviour.

 Rolling out

-Update the rollout percentage as confidence grows.
-There is no set timeline.
-It depends on your traffic volume and error tolerance:
+Increase the rollout percentage as confidence grows.
+There is no fixed timeline — it depends on your traffic volume and error tolerance:

 curl -X PUT https://api.ffs.adarshrust.com/api/projects/$PROJECT_ID/environments/$ENV_ID/flags/$FLAG_ID \